plotdb/form/doc/widget.md

  - `manager()`: optional. if provided, return form manager(s) used in this widget is any.
    - return a form manager (or a list of that) used by this widget to manage child widgets.
    - note that `widget.manager()` always returns an array (even if empty) to users by converting result from here automatically.

+## errors

+Errors returned by `validate()` are usually string of messages indicating the reason of failure.
+However, following strings are reserved for special purpose:

+ - `error`: a generic error.
+ - `required`: this field is required.
+ - `nested`: there are errors from widgets in nested formmgr
+   - this error should trigger nested formggr lookup and will itslef be ignored then.

 ## base widget